Francode77/TSFRESH_price_prediction/README.md

 # Conclusion

 While this script is by all means not intended to predict the price of a crypto asset, it demonstrates the power of the tsfresh library.

+# Contributors

+This script was written by [url=https://www.linkedin.com/in/frank-trioen-21b71135]Frank Trioen[/url]